Updated: May 8, 2025

 Cost of living

-The cost of living is significantly lower in many other places Americans can move to compared to the cost of living in the United States.
+The cost of living in America is quite expensive and significantly higher than in many countries around the world.
 When everything from food, clothing, housing, healthcare, and entertainment is cheaper, it means each hard-earned dollar can go further abroad.

 Ease of remote working